google-marketing-solutions/gps-sgtm-pantheon/sgtm/dioscuri/README.md

 Ready to start implementing this solution?
 You can follow the guide below which outlines how Server Side Google Tag Manager (sGTM) can be used with Gemini.

+## Updating Models
+Be aware that Google regularly adds new gemini models.
+If you would like to add models not available in this template you can do so by updating the template in sGTM.
+See [details about model versions](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/model-versions#gemini-model-versions).

 ## Prerequisites

 -   Server Side Google Tag Manager